 The Place to Be for Jews from Across Asia

-Limmud China brings together Jews of all ages and denominations from across East Asia and the world.
+Limmud China brings together Jews of all ages and denominations from East Asia and the world.
 It pushes the boundaries of Jewish learning, education and community.
-Together we will learn, laugh, teach and make new connections while sharing anything from klezmer music to how to jar pickles.
+Together we learn, laugh, teach and make new connections while sharing anything from klezmer music to how to jar pickles.

 What is Limmud China?

 Limmud China is a unique regional gathering of Jews in East Asia.
 With participants and speakers from across Greater China, Singapore, Japan, India, and the Philippines, this event serves to bring together Jews living across the region to meet and contribute to this joint learning experience.
 Limmud is exceptional in its ability to bring people together, across borders, ideologies and cultures.
 It welcomes everyone and gives a voice to different kinds of Jews, with diverse backgrounds and ideas.

 Limmud China is part of a larger network of Limmud events around the world.
 Limmud is a global community which came to life 30 years ago in the UK, when a group of Jews got together for a retreat powered by learning through lectures, films, discussions, and workshops. it has now spread to over 40 countries.

 A weekend packed with learning, music, laughter and discussion.
 Find the full programme here

 with Vivian Wineman